← XORA

 APY #

-Annual percentage yield — the rate of return on a deposit over one year, including compounding effects.
-Xora quotes 22% APY on Tier 1 (0–1,000 XRP) deposits, split into 15% native XRP yield and 7% XORA token rewards.
-APY is a target rate, not a guarantee — see yield source breakdown for the mechanism.
+Annual percentage yield: the rate of return on a deposit over one year, including compounding effects.
+Xora quotes up to 22% APY value on XRP Tier 1 deposits, split into native XRP yield and estimated XORA reward value.
+The native TRX on Tron pilot can display 28% APY when enabled in-app.
+APY value is variable and not guaranteed.
+See yield source breakdown for the mechanism.

 Validator #